40 Signs An Elder Loved One Needs Help

 • Difficulty communicating, such as rambling conversation, inability to find words to express themselves

-• Repetitive questioning and not being able to your frequent answer
+• Repetitive questioning and not being able to remember your frequent answer

 • Persistent confusion about the day of the week